djdennyjohn/nikko/README.md

 ## Installation

-### Platform & tools
+### Prerequisites

-You need to install Node.js and then the development tools.
+To get you started you need to install Node.js and then the development tools.
 Node.js comes with a package manager called [npm](http://npmjs.org) for installing NodeJS applications and libraries.
 * [Install node.js](http://nodejs.org/download/) (requires node.js version >= 0.8.4)
 * Install Gulp